-This year’s Festival of Light includes more than 3,000 lanterns, crafted using 50,000 LED lights and 30,000 metres of silk.
+The festival includes more than 3,000 lanterns, crafted using 50,000 LED lights and 30,000 metres of silk.
 And for the first time, atmospheric and beautiful light shows are projected on to the front of the house.